-Our China-based subsidiary Sohu Era and our VIE Sohu Internet enjoy tax benefits which are available to "new technology enterprises."
+Our China-based subsidiaries Sohu Era, Sogou Technology and our VIEs Sohu Internet and Sogou Information enjoy tax benefits which are available to "new technology enterprises."
 Presently, PRC law requires that a company, in order to be considered a "new technology enterprise": (i) operate in the high-tech industry (which includes the Internet industry); (ii) be incorporated and operating in High and New Technology Development Zones, including Beijing Zhongguancun Science Park; (iii) receive 60% of its revenue from high-tech products or services; and (iv) have at least 20% of its employees involved in technology development.
 Each year new technology enterprises are subject to annual inspection to determine whether they continue to meet these requirements.

 Subject to the approval of the relevant tax authorities, the effective income tax rate for new technology enterprises registered and operating in Beijing Zhongguancun Science Park is 15%, while the local income tax will be exempted as long as the enterprise holds the new technology enterprise status.
 New technology enterprises are exempted from Chinese state corporate income tax for three years, beginning with their first year of operations, and are entitled to a 50% tax reduction at the rate of 7.5% for the subsequent three years.
-Providing there is no change in the new technology enterprise status or change in relevant regulations, most of the major operating subsidiaries in the PRC will be subject to an applicable tax rate of 7.5% in 2006, 2007 and 2008 and 15% thereafter.
+Providing there is no change in the new technology enterprise status or change in relevant regulations, Sohu Era and Sohu Internet will be subject to an applicable tax rate of 7.5% in 2006 to 2008 and 15% thereafter, while Sogou Technology and Sogou Information will be subject to an applicable tax rate of 0% in 2006 to 2008, 7.5% in 2009 to 2011 and 15% thereafter.